Search

 – All employees and visitors can be accounted for

-– Procedures address needs of person(s) with disabilities or those with issues tha may impact their reacting to the emergency signal or evacuation (e.g. hard of hearing, broken leg, etc.)
+– Procedures address needs of person(s) with disabilities or those with issues that may impact their reacting to the emergency signal or evacuation (such as being hard of hearing, having a broken leg, etc.)

 – Temporary shelter or transportation is considered